 Research

-Connected vehicles, connected infrastructure, and autonomous vehicles are the greatest enabler to dramatically improving safety on roadways around the world and are the biggest opportunity to reduce fuel consumption and improve congestion.
-Below, you can explore CCAT’s cutting-edge research by year, by university partner, and by our six research thrusts.
+Connected vehicles, connected infrastructure, and autonomous vehicles are the greatest enablers to dramatically improving safety on roadways around the world and are the biggest opportunity to reduce fuel consumption and improve congestion.
+Below, you can explore CCAT’s cutting-edge research by year, by university partner, and by our research focus.

 View by Award Year